 Even after all the work we’ve done around young people and healthy body image, something isn’t working.
 A survey of mental health and wellbeing are still showing body image as a major concern for more than 30 percent of teenagers.
-Now, that may not seem like a huge problem because hey, doesn’t everybody wish we were all flawless like the media tells us we should be?
+This is not a good body image statistic.
+For some it may not seem like a huge problem because hey, doesn’t everybody wish we were all flawless like the media tells us we should be?

 The above image given to us from our friends at HeadSpace.
 When you look at the adolescent brain and what is going on with the mind and body in puberty, you start to realize how this is actually a national mental health concern just like cyber bullying, because young people simply aren’t able to process things the way you and I can.
 We can look in the mirror and say “Oh, I wish I didn’t have these love handles” and then go on about our day.